Parallel-in-Time/cfno/docs/README.md

-# Some docs on the FNO stuff ...
+# Some docs on the FNO and CFNO stuff ...

 ## Generated